 Isla de la Plata, meaning island of silver, sits an hour by boat off the coast of Ecuador.
 It is part of Machalilla National Park, which also covers part of Ecuador’s southern mainland coast.
 This island is uninhabited by humans, but is home to many species of birds, sea lions, lizards, and various unique plants.
 In the azure waters around the island, there are numerous fish species, manta rays, whales during some parts of the year, turtles, and more.

 In particular, the island is known for its large population of blue-footed boobies, red-footed boobies, frigates, and albatrosses.
-The island got its name from the bird doodoo that covers many of the rocks, giving the island a silvery appearance, especially in the moonlight.
+Our guide claimed the island got its name from the bird poop that covers many of the rocks, giving the island a silvery appearance, especially in the moonlight.
 If you are interested in bird watching, this is the place for you!

 Finding an Isla de la Plata Tour

-Tours to Isla de la Plata generally leave from both Montañita and Puerto López every day of the year.
+Tours to Isla de la Plata generally leave from both Montañita and Puerto López every day.
 Most tour operators in both cities are located in the heart of town.
 You can walk from one operator to another and ask about prices, what each tour includes, timing, and other details.
 You can also look online and even book beforehand.
 However, many will require a bank transfer, which isn’t always feasible and is sometimes sketchy.

 Look at reviews online if you have any doubts about the company you are considering.
 This is also a good way to price check to make sure you aren’t getting ripped off.
 Most generally offer the same itinerary and are in a close price range.

 We went with Naturis from Puerto López, and on the day of departure, tourists from another company combined with our group.
 Many operators work together to fill spots, especially in the low season.
-Our tour included a guide, transport to and from the hostel, lunch and a snack, and snorkeling gear for $35 USD per person.
+Our tour included a guide, transport to and from the hostel, lunch and a snack, and snorkeling gear.
+The most recent price listed for the tour is for $45 USD per person.

 Hiking on Isla de la Plata

 After a quick breakfast at a local eatery, we cruised to the port in a golf cart that picked us up at our hostel.
 We boarded the boat and set out on the hour ride to Isla de la Plata.
 Sadly, we just missed whale season, which runs from June through early October, so we didn’t spot any.
 The morning was a bit overcast and the sea choppy.
-One of the members of our tour ended up puking off the back of the boat, so if you get motion sickness easily, it is best to eat a mild, light breakfast and consider taking a motion sickness pill before the ride.
+A couple of our group members got seasick.
+So, if you get queasy easily, it is best to eat a mild, light breakfast and consider taking a motion sickness pill before the ride.

 The boat slowed as we neared the island, and we encountered turtles swarming a boat as some local fishermen gutted a large fish.
 We watched the turtles for a few minutes as we munched on some banana bread provided by the guides.
 The driver docked the boat at Bahía Drake, and we set foot on land.